An exotic deformation of the hyperbolic space

 Recall that a \emph{Gelfand pair} $(G, K)$ consists of a locally compact group $G$ with a compact subgroup $K$ such that the convolution algebra $\sA$ of compactly supported bi-$K$-invariant continuous functions on $G$ is commutative.
 This algebra is called the \emph{Hecke algebra}.
 Examples include all simple connected center-free Lie groups $G$ with a maximal compact subgroup $K$; the criterion originally due to Gelfand also applies to $G=\Isomn$ and $K=\mathrm{O}(n)$, see e.g.~\cite{faraut}.

 \begin{cor} Let $(G,K)$ be a Gelfand pair with $G$ compactly generated.
-Consider a continuous isometric action of $G$ on a Hilbert space $\sH$ with irreducible linear part.
-If $G$ contains an element with positive displacement length, then $\sH$ is the only non-empty $G$-invariant closed convex set. \end{cor} \begin{proof}[Proof of the corollary] Let $\pi$ be the linear part of $\alpha$, $b$ the cocycle and $g\in G$ an element with positive displacement length.
+Consider a continuous isometric action of $G$ on a complex Hilbert space $\sH$ with nontrivial linear part.
+Assume that the linear part is irreducible over $\R$.
+If $G$ contains an element with positive translation length, then $\sH$ is the only non-empty $G$-invariant closed convex set. \end{cor} \begin{proof}[Proof of the corollary] Let $\alpha$ be the action, $\pi$ be its linear part, $b$ the associated cocycle and $g\in G$ an element with positive translation length.
 The existence of $g$ implies that $G$ has no fixed point, i.e. the action is non-trivial in cohomology.
-By~\cite[Prop.
-V.3]{delorme} this implies that $\pi(K)$ has no invariant vectors.
+By~\cite[Prop.~V.3 p.~306]{delorme} this implies that $\pi(K)$ has no invariant vectors.
 Let $C$ be a closed convex invariant set.
 If $C$ is non-empty, we can assume that $0\in C$.
 In view of Proposition~\ref{rayon}, it suffices to prove that the segment $[0,\alpha(g^{n})(0)]$ converges to a ray in $C$.
 The assumption on $g$ implies that $|\alpha(g^{n})(0)|/n$ converges to a positive number.
 Since

 the von Neumann ergodic theorem implies that $\alpha(g^{n})(0)/n$ converges to a non-zero vector.\end{proof}